Solihull Moors F.C.: Stadium

 Much of the rest of the ground is undeveloped hard standing.
 Nearest to the turnstiles on the north-east side of the ground, is a toilet block and, sometimes, a second hot food stall, depending on segregation requirements and demand.
 Opposite the main stand is a single step of terracing that straddles the halfway line of the pitch.
 Further along that side, in the opposite direction from the Jerroms Stand, is a smaller area of covered seating that was erected in 2016.
 The furthest end of the ground from the turnstiles is all hard standing, and is known as the "Forest Stand" for sponsorship reasons.

-The ARMCO Arena welcomed Birmingham City Ladies for the first time in the 2014–15 FA Women's Super League season, who also competed in the UEFA Women's Champions League.
+Damson Park welcomed Birmingham City Ladies for the first time in the 2014–15 FA Women's Super League season, who also competed in the UEFA Women's Champions League.
 Birmingham City Ladies tend to play their WSL matches on Sundays, therefore avoiding clashes with Solihull Moors fixtures.

 In April 2017, the stadium received Grade A status from the FA Ground Grading Technical Panel.
 The stadium seats 770 across its three different seated areas.
-Overall capacity is 3,050.
-Plans are under way to increase the overall capacity to 4313 by developing all sides of the ground, in line with requirements of the National League.
 On 7 October 2017, Richard Money took charge of his first game for Moors, with a then-record attendance of 2,658.

-For the 2021–22 season Solihull Moors signed a five-year deal with ARMCO to rename the stadium the "ARMCO Arena".
+Colours

+Solihull Moors alternate their away kits each season to match the colours of the previous home kits of Moor Green and Solihull Borough.